rmj9000/BankCustomerAttrition/README.md

 ![filters](images/filterhackathon.png)

-Filters were used to enhave user interactivity.
+Filters were used to enhance user interactivity.

 ![dashboard](images/dashboard.png)